 examples might include changing the format of a zip code from XXXXX to

-- Provide the INSERT SQL for initially populating the database.
+- Provide the DDL as well as the INSERT SQL for creating the tables and initially populating the database.

-at least one INSERT that will occur during the execution
+at least one insertion of a new record that will occur during the

 of the application.
 This will most likely be as the result of a

-transaction or user that should be added to the database.
-Unless
+transaction or some component that should be added to the

 - Include at least one simple SELECT SQL statement.

-- Include at least one SELECT using a compound condition.
+- Include at least one SELECT using a compound condition using

 referential intergrity.
 Demonstrate what happens when it is

 violated.
 Or, if you constructed your program so that it can't be

 violated, demonstrate how it references a primary key and prevents a